Skip to content

 Before creating SCORM packages, ensure:

-• ✅ You have authored at least one Roleplay Environment
+• At least one Roleplay Environment

-• ✅ Your LMS supports SCORM 1.2 or SCORM 2004
+• An LMS that supports SCORM 1.2 or SCORM 2004

 Creating a SCORM Package

-Step 1: Open the Environment
+Step 1: Open the environment

-1. Log into Rehearsal
+1. Log into Rehearsal.

-2. Go to Roleplay > Environments
+2. Go to Roleplay > Environments.

-3. Select the environment you want to export
+3. Select the environment to export.

-Step 2: Start Export
+Step 2: Start export

 Click Export to LMS.

-Step 3: Configure Settings
+Step 3: Configure settings

 Filename — Defaults to the environment name; you can change it.
 Special characters are scrubbed for LMS compatibility.

-Package Format:
+Package format:

 Format